-A Research Arm of the College of Engineering
+Research Institutes of the College of Engineering

 The Engineering Research Institute (ERI) established in 1983 serves as a research arm of the College of Engineering.
 ERI provides pre-award and post-award services to the faculty and ensures that a conducive atmosphere is provided to students and faculty to conduct research in cutting-edge technologies.
 During the past decade ERI has increased its operating budget from $185K to over $1.6 million in 1995.
 It has increased the number of funded research projects from one in 1988 to 17 in 1995.
 In 2015, about 20 projects are active.

 The Center for Environmental Engineering funded by the Department of Energy (DOE) in 1996 to develop infrastructure in environmental engineering programs (courses and laboratory) at both undergraduate and graduate level.
 The center currently conduct research in conduct in bioremediation, numerical model to predict contaminant movement through karst conduits, phytoremediation, pathogens in streams, and biological and chemical process in karst aquifers.